fiskaltrust/rollout-doc/en/middleware/README.md

 ├── <a href="#configuration-of-the-fiskaltrustmiddleware" title="Configuration of the fiskaltrust.Middleware">Configuration of the fiskaltrust.Middleware</a>
 │   └── <a href="#structure-of-the-fiskaltrustmiddleware" title="Structure of the fiskaltrust.Middleware">Structure of the fiskaltrust.Middleware</a>
 │   └── <a href="##the-cashbox-as-a-configuration-container" title="The CashBox as a configuration container">The CashBox as a configuration container</a>
-│       └── <a href="#configuration-of-the-queue" title="Configuration of the queue">Configuration of the queue</a>
+│       └── <a href="#configuration-of-the-queue" title="Configuration of the queue">Configuration of the Queue</a>
 │       └── <a href="#configuration-of-the-scu" title="Configuration of the SCU">Configuration of the SCU</a>
 │   └── <a href="#create-cashbox-manually-via-the-fiskaltrustportal" title="Create CashBox manually via the fiskaltrust.Portal">Create CashBox manually via the fiskaltrust.Portal</a>
 ├── <a href="#start-and-test-the-service" title="Start and test the service">Start and test the service</a>
-│   └── <a href="#test-the-availability-of-the-queue" title="Test the availability of the queue">Test the availability of the queue</a>
+│   └── <a href="#test-the-availability-of-the-queue" title="Test the availability of the Queue">Test the availability of the Queue</a>
 │   └── <a href="#initialization-of-the-fiskaltrustmiddleware-instance-via-an-initial-operation-receipt" title="Initialization of the fiskaltrust.Middleware instance via an initial-operation receipt">Initialization of the fiskaltrust.Middleware instance via an initial-operation receipt</a>
 │   └── <a href="#send-a-pos-receipt" title="Send a pos-receipt">Send a pos-receipt</a>
 │   └── <a href="#check-connection-with-the-fiskaltrustcloud" title="Check connection with the fiskaltrust.Cloud">Check connection with the fiskaltrust.Cloud</a>